Join Our eNewsletter!

 Women ages 45 – 54 should have a mammogram every year and women 55 and older should have one every two years unless otherwise directed by their physician.
 Women at increased risk due to family history or past breast cancer should consult their doctor about the benefits and limitations of more frequent screening.

-“The vast majority of suspicious breast findings turn out not to be cancerous,” says Judith Munoz, MD, a Women’s Health Specialist who examines and counsels most new patients at Kelsey-Seybold Clinic's Breast Diagnostic Clinic.
+“The vast majority of suspicious breast findings turn out not to be cancerous,” says Judith Munoz, MD, a Women’s Health Specialist who examines and counsels most new patients at Kelsey-Seybold Clinic's Breast Diagnostic Center.
 “The patients who have a positive diagnosis are usually responsive to the constantly expanding surgical, chemotherapeutic, and radiological treatment options,” she added.

 “I help newcomers to the clinic put their natural fear into perspective,” says Dr. Munoz.
 “After diagnosis, I can explain that the chances of a cure for cases detected early are getting higher."